jkatofsky/indigenous-interveners-NLP/README.md

   - for each of the relevant decision's references
     - if the Levenshtein ratio of the two references is above a certain threshold (I used 0.5), mark them as "matching"

-So, in the end, for each factum, this process gives a one-to-many mapping of its rerences to the references of its decision, which is outputted as the first part of the `*-references-analysis.txt` files (along with the Levenshtein ratios as a sanity check).
+So, in the end, for each factum, this process gives a one-to-many mapping of its rerences to references in its decision, which is outputted as the first part of the `*-references-analysis.txt` files (along with the Levenshtein ratios as a sanity check).

 ### Missing references